dfsantamaria/POC4COMMERCE/README.md

       occse.performQuery(query)

 where "query" is an object of type "Query" as created before whose prefixes are neither one of the standard prefixes nor one of the prefixes added with the method "occse.addPrefixes".
 The output of "performQuery" can be formatted as desired.

+Check the file
+- test/testQueryBuilder.py
+for some example of using the QueryBuilder and

+-test/test_occse.py
+for some example of using the OCCSE module.